Raptor RDF Parser Library - Building and Installing from Source

 2.4 Compiling

-Compile the parser and the test program rapper with;
+Compile the library and the rapper utility with:

 make